nixworks/public/news/2005/12/13/README.md

 _Context: California, San Quentin State Prison, Stanley Williams, U.S. state, death penalty_

 ### [ In response to Canadian Prime Minister criticizing the United States on its resistance to climate change initiatives, the U.S. Ambassador to Canada, David Wilkins, openly responds to the statements that he complains were used for political advantage during an election.](/news/2005/12/13/in-response-to-canadian-prime-minister-criticizing-the-united-states-on-its-resistance-to-climate-change-initiatives-the-u-s-ambassador-t.md)
-_Context: Canada, Canadian Prime Minister, David Wilkins, U.S., ambassador, climate change_
+_Context: Americans, Canada, David Wilkins, Prime Minister of Canada, ambassador, climate change_

 ### [ North America: The Canadian provinces, Ontario and Quebec and the US states Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin sign an international agreement to preclude significant water diversion from the Great Lakes. ](/news/2005/12/13/north-america-the-canadian-provinces-ontario-and-quebec-and-the-us-states-illinois-indiana-michigan-minnesota-new-york-ohio-pennsyl.md)
 _Context: Great Lakes, Illinois, Indiana, Michigan, Minnesota, New York State, North America, Ohio, Ontario, Pennsylvania, Quebec, US state, Wisconsin, water diversion_